|

 1851

-Brussels where numerous opponents of Napoléon III, such as
+where numerous opponents of Napoléon III, such as Victor

 1852

-Dame aux camélias by Dumas junior.
-Journeys to the
+aux camélias by Dumas junior.
+Journeys to the Netherlands

 Comtesse de Charny and Isaac